-I'm thrilled for my friend: the graceful giants are coming soon, as promised (or almost) at the briefing!!! ????
-For her first dives in Indonesia, this sets the tone...
+I am delighted for my friend: the graceful giants are not slow to tumble, as promised (or almost) at the briefing! ????
+For his first dives in Indonesia, it sets the tone ...

 As the days go by, we discover magnificent sites in the waters of Gili Banta and West Komodo.
 But often the day's schedule is adjusted along the way, depending on changing conditions and currents.
 Here too, the overpowered Indonesian Throughflow or ITF (this gigantic marine flow between the Pacific and the Indian Ocean that I was talking about in the previous post) makes the law.

-When the site initially chosen is impassable, we then fall back on a neighboring spot that is more protected.
-Our guides are extremely careful to ensure our safety.
-We're here to have fun, not to be scared!
+When the site initially chosen is impractical, we then fall back on a neighbor spot more protected.
+Our guides are extremely vigilant to our safety.
+We are here to have fun, not to be afraid!

 I have already done two dive cruises in Komodo (in 2016 and in 2011), I am excited to explore new sites, starting to dive from Sumbawa.
 This western zone of the maritime park does not always appear on the classic cruises routes, which, for the most part, crisscross the waters east side, between Komodo and Rinca, where are concentrated many famous spots.